helloSystem/docs/index.md

 ## Reporting bugs

-Please search https://github.com/helloSystem/ISO/issues for known issues.
+Please search [https://github.com/helloSystem/ISO/issues](https://github.com/helloSystem/ISO/issues) for known issues.
 Feel free to add to existing issues or to open new issues there.

 ## Discussing ideas and wishlist items

-Please check https://github.com/helloSystem/hello fist, including the wiki at https://github.com/helloSystem/hello/wiki.
-Feel free to discuss ideas and wishlist items at https://github.com/helloSystem/hello/issues, but please do keep in mind that in order to achieve the intended goal of simplicity, the team needs to say "no" to most wishlist items that do not further that goal.
+Please check [https://github.com/helloSystem/hello](https://github.com/helloSystem/hello) fist, including the [wiki](https://github.com/helloSystem/hello/wiki).
+Feel free to discuss ideas and wishlist items at [https://github.com/helloSystem/hello/issues](https://github.com/helloSystem/hello/issues), but please do keep in mind that in order to achieve the intended goal of simplicity, the team needs to say "no" to most wishlist items that do not further that goal.

 ## Contributing